 - a really small pinch of salt

-- Cook noodles in boiling water according to the instructions on the package and blanch vegetables if you love to add some in the last minutes when the noodles are almost ready.
-Transfer the noodles to the serving bowl and top with pork and garnish with green onion.
+Cook noodles in boiling water according to the instructions on the package and blanch vegetables in the last minutes when the noodles are almost ready.
+Transfer the noodles to the serving bowl.

-- Pour around 1/2 cup hot chicken broth or hot water along with the edges.
+Top with pork topping and then pour around 1/2 cup hot pork stock or chicken stock along with the edges.

 Add green beans and fried soy beans.
 Serve immediately!